-create or change a (1) beneficiary designation under an account, contract, or another arrangement that authorizes the principal designate to beneficiary, including insurance or annuity contract, a nonqualified qualified or retirement plan, including a retirement plan as defined by 752.113, Section employment agreement, including deferred a compensation agreement, and a residency agreement;
+(1)create or change a beneficiary designation under an account, contract, or another arrangement that authorizes the principal designate to а beneficiary, including an insurance or annuity contract, a nonqualified qualified or retirement plan, including a retirement plan as defined by Section 752.113, an employment agreement, including a deferred compensation agreement, and a residency agreement;

-- (2) enter into or change a P.O.D. account or trust account under Chapter 113; or - (3) create or change a nontestamentary payment or transfer under Chapter 111.
+(2) enter into or change a P.O.D. account or trust account under Chapter 113; or

+(3) create or change a nontestamentary payment or transfer under Chapter 111.